rust-lang/wg-async/src/vision/shiny_future/barbara_makes_a_wish.md

 Alan is happy to see a tool that gives one a view into the internals of the async executor.

-Alan is not so thrilled about using the `consolation` terminal interface; but luckily there are other options, namely a web-browser based client that offers even richer functionality, such as renderings of the task/resource dependency graph.
+Alan is not so thrilled about using the `consolation` terminal interface; but luckily there are other options, namely IDE/editor plugins as well as a web-browser based client, that offer even richer functionality, such as renderings of the task/resource dependency graph.

 ### **What is [Grace] most excited about in this future?
 Is she disappointed by anything?**